 How are psychotropic medicines being used in care and nursing homes?

-This sections looks at how these medicines are being used in care and nursing homes by examining non-archived medicines from a snapshot of electronic medicine administration records from Invatech Health’s ATLAS system.
+This sections looks at how these medicines are prescribed to individuals in care and nursing homes by examining non-archived medicines from a snapshot of electronic medicine administration records from Invatech Health’s ATLAS system.
 It is worth noting that, as a limitation, this only considers medications listed under each individual and not how they are being administered.

 Around 1/5 of individuals were prescribed an anxiolytic or hypnotic, or an antipsychotic.
 15% were prescribed an antiepileptic and almost 30% an antidepressant.
 The percentage prescribed these medicines was even higher for individuals in learning disability specialism homes compared to the average across all types of homes.